New Jersey Contractor Sued for Retaliation Against Employees Who Raised Concerns about Discrimination and Fraud

 Seek Legal Assistance Today

 The law protects employees from retaliation from their employers.
-If you believe that you have been wrongfully terminated for raising complaints about discrimination, fraud, or violations of the law, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe that you have been wrongfully terminated for raising complaints about discrimination, fraud, or violations of the law, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.